- Let a local guide show you Santiago's best eats on a half-day tour

 The last stop on the tour is a visit to the town of Toconao, an oasis with a climate ideal for the cultivation of native fruits and vegetables.
 You'll stroll the streets, shop for handicrafts, and admire local homes cobbled together out of volcanic rocks.
 You'll also visit the whitewashed church with its famous three-storied bell tower.
 The church dates back to 1750 and has been declared a national monument.
 Finally, at around 6 pm, you'll return to your hotel and can enjoy the rest of the evening in town.
 Note that the day's itinerary may vary according to weather and road conditions.

 Day 6: Tatio Geysers & Machuca Village

-Day 7: Flight to Puerto Montt - Transfer to Puerto Varas
+Day 7: Transfer to Puerto Varas, Guided City Tour

 This morning, transfer from your hotel in San Pedro de Atacama to Calama for your flight to Puerto Montt via Santiago.
 Arrive at Puerto Montt and meet your English-speaking guide, who will take you in a private vehicle 30 minutes north to Puerto Varas, located on the shores of Llanquihue Lake.
-After dropping your luggage at the hotel and having lunch, join your guide for a tour of this charming lakeside village.
-Puerto Varas is an interesting mix of cultures in that there is a rich German heritage as well as an influence of the Mapuche indigenous people.
+After dropping off your luggage at the hotel and having lunch, join your guide for a tour of this charming lakeside village.
+Puerto Varas is an interesting mix of cultures in that there's a rich German heritage as well as an influence of the Mapuche Indigenous people.

 In the afternoon, you'll take a short drive east to the famous Petrohue Waterfalls, where you'll have a great view of the Osorno Volcano.
 At the end of the day, you'll return to your hotel in Puerto Varas.